-The WizIQ Virtual Classroom is a great place to teach online.
+The WizIQ online classroom platform is a great place to teach online.
 Education online, really good education online, depends on building a vibrant, excited, motivated learning community that encompasses the learners and the teacher alike.
 The WizIQ Virtual Classroom has the tools that make that possible.
 Here are my 10 favorite Online Classroom Tools!

 1. The Video Feed and the Chat